hali-geoviz/bigwig/README.md

   - The second alternative you will be able to compare two scatterplots.
 You can choose how many wells each scatterplot should contain.
 Beneath there will be two histograms      which correspond with the axes you chose and the columns in the histograms are divided into the same wells you chose in the scatterplot.

 How to read the result
-o   Did we make any assumptions?
+ - Did we make any assumptions?